Strichartz Estimates with Broken Symmetries: Introduction

-Foschi~\cite{Fo} proved inequality \eqref{eq:sharper66odd} with no parity condition on $g$ and optimal constant $12^{-\frac{1}{12}}$, which he showed is attained by Gaussian initial data $be^{-ax^2}$.
-Our result is a sharpening of his inequality when the initial data is odd.
+We add a few more remarks to clarify the relation of the results here to earlier ones in the literature.
+Ozawa and Tsutsumi proved inequality \eqref{eq:sharper66odd} with no parity condition on $g$ and optimal constant $12^{-\frac{1}{12}}$, which is attained by Gaussians.
+Foschi~\cite{Fo} provided an alternative proof that also characterized Gaussians as the only extremizers.
+Corollary \ref{cor2} is a sharpening of this inequality when the initial data is odd.